 To get the most valuable information, take the following steps while conducting due diligence:

-Commercial truck insurance policies can be acquired through an agent, a broker, or online.
+Commercial truck policies can be acquired through an agent, a broker, or online.
 Each approach has its advantages and disadvantages.

 Purchasing a policy through an agent means working with a professional who works directly for an insurance provider, either as an employee or an independent contractor.
-This means the agent will be well-versed in the various coverage options and is able to sell insurance directly to the buyer.
-While independent agents work with multiple insurance providers, company and captive agents only sell insurance for a single provider so options will be more limited.
+This means the agent will be well-versed in the various coverage options and is able to sell directly to the buyer.
+While independent agents work with multiple providers, company and captive agents only sell insurance for a single provider so options will be more limited.
 Both independent and captive agents are solely paid through commissions while company agents are paid via salary, although they may be further compensated through commissions.

-Another option for getting insurance coverage is going through a broker, who works directly for the buyer and has a fiduciary duty to their client, not the insurance provider.
+Another option for getting trucking coverage is going through a broker, who works directly for the buyer and has a fiduciary duty to their client, not the insurance provider.
 Like independent agents, brokers are familiar with multiple insurance companies to help get optimal coverage for the best price.
 Brokers are known for saving time and money as companies and contractors shop for commercial truck insurance, but they also charge fees for their services that can cut into any savings.

 Brokers, agents, and online services need information from truckers before they offer an insurance policy.